ooker777/docs-1/content/Example/Quartz.md

 - File and folder icons
 - Mobile navigation

+> [!tip] You can click on "Sync fork" to get the latest updates from the original repository.

 ### File & Folder icons configuration

 - Use [Iconize Assistant](https://github.com/Lisandra-dev/iconize-assistant) to save icon path into the frontmatter of the file.